valmikirao/curl_arguments_url/README.md

 * Maybe support older versions of Swagger/OpenApi
 * Speaking of which, in the code I sometimes use the term "swagger" and sometimes "open_api".
 I should make this consistent.
+* Support bash and fish.
+With how I implemented this, I thought it would be easy to implement bash.
+But the way bash parses and escapes arguments passed to the completion function made it surprisingly challenging.
+The `bash-completion` branch has my so-far attempts to deal with these issues.
+It might be close to done, or there might be a slew of other issues I haven't realized yet.

 ## Credits